This is one of my favorite paintings. It’s goofy and endearing and came to me in a dream.

-A favorite character from my childhood is Bugs Bunny, the homegrown American wiseguy with the Bronx accent.
-Much like the sacred clowns and other tricksters [Anansi, Loki, Reynard, Coyote, Crow] Bugs punctures inflated egos of the pompous and topples the self important.
+Similar to our homegrown American trickster, Bugs Bunny, the furry wiseguy with the Bronx accent, sacred clowns and other tricksters [Anansi, Loki, Reynard, Coyote, Crow] puncture the pompous and topple the self-important.

 That night I dreamed of a jackalope in black and white striped pajamas, holding…something, but I couldn’t tell what.
-In the morning, I painted the rabbit, added the antlers, but it’s paws were still empty.
+In the morning, I painted the rabbit and attached the antlers, but its paws were still empty.
 What was it holding?
-I tried a couple of different objects, none made sense.
-Then I remembered the del Toro film, ‘Pan’s Labyrinth’, and the scene with the little mandrake, and I decided the Jackalope was holding a mandrake, a magical root-herb, except mine had a peyote button head.
+I tried a couple of different objects but none made sense.
+Then I thought of the mandrake, a magical human shaped root, and decided that is what the Jackalope should be holding, except I gave this one a peyote button head.

 Jackalopes were first described by members of the Huichol, or Wixáritari, people of Central Mexico.
 Mayan mythology relates a legend of a horned rabbit losing its horns to a trickster deer.
-And the most interesting connection, in terms of serendipitous associations with imagery in this painting, is that the Huichol use Peyote in ritual visionary ceremonies.
+The most interesting connection, in terms of the dream inspirations and symbolic imagery in this painting, is that the Huichol use Peyote in their ritual visionary ceremonies.

-Jackalope- 18″ x 36″ with attached deer antlers; oil on canvas.
-Available in studio.
+Jackalope & Peyot Mandrake- 36″ x 18″ with attached deer antlers; oil on canvas.

 Would you like to support more posts like this?